socek/quackquack/docsrc/docs/under_the_hood.rst

 --------------

 This is where you will added your plugins.
-Your application class should inherite from the Application class and ovewrite the `create_plugins` method.
+Your application class should inherite from the Application class and overwrite the `create_plugins` method.
 In order to add plugin you need to add plugin object to the `self.plugins` OrderedDict.
 Order here is important, so you can not create a simple dict.
 As of Python 3.6, for the CPython implementation of Python, dictionaries remember the order of items inserted, but this is implementation detail, that is why the OrderDict is used here.

-Dict keys of these plugins is used later on, so it is important not to ovewrite already created plugin.
+Dict keys of these plugins is used later on, so it is important not to overwrite already created plugin.

 .. code-block:: python